Gera1313/book-search/README.md

 ## Notes

 July 7, 2024: I am encountering errors and I need to fix them.
+The page does not display content.

 ## Usage